B2B Lead Generation Glossary

 Lead Scoring

-Lead scoring assigns numerical values to prospects based on demographic fit and behavioral engagement to prioritize sales follow-up in B2B marketing.
+Assign numerical values to prospects based on demographic fit and behavioral engagement, and you create a prioritization system that keeps sales focused on the leads most likely to convert in B2B marketing.

 Related terms: Lead Grading, Marketing Qualified Lead, Sales Qualified Lead